Visma-Azure-Forum/WhatTheHack/005-RockPaperScissorsBoom/Student/Guides/challenges/AddApplicationMonitoring.md

 ## Prerequisities

-1. [Challenge 2 - Run the App](./RunTheApp.md) should be done successfully.
+1. [Challenge 2 - Run the App](./RunTheApp.md) should be don successfully.

 ## Introduction